Hermite spectral method for the inelastic Boltzmann equation: Inelastic Boltzmann equation and Hermite spectral method

-}Therefore, the macroscopic quantities could be easily obtained under the framework of the Hermite spectral method.
-This is to say, we are able to govern the evolution of some important macroscopic variables with a small $M$.
+where $e_1=(1,0,0), e_2=(0,1,0), e_3=(0,0,1)$ represent the unit vectors.
+Therefore, the macroscopic quantities can be easily obtained under the framework of the Hermite spectral method.
+This allows us to accurately govern the evolution of important macroscopic variables even with a small expansion order $M$.